 During the tenancy

-Moving in Once the agreement has been signed and the standing order set up you may collect the keys on the day your tenancy commences.
-Intercounty will provide you with the Energy Performance certificate, the Landlords Gas safety certificate (if relevant), contact details for your property and any emergency contractors details.
+Once the agreement has been signed and the standing order set up you may collect the keys on the day your tenancy commences.
+Davis Tate will provide you with the Energy Performance Certificate, the landlord's Gas Safety Certificate (if relevant), contact details for your property and any emergency contractors details.

 Landlords are required by law to carry out repairs that keep the building in good condition, keep gas, electricity, heating and water equipment up to scratch and do other agreed work.

 Landlords must have a valid gas safety certificate for every gas appliance and any furniture supplied must comply with fire resistance standards.